plone/training/chapter04.rst

 * ttw-reordering only within the same viewlet-manager
 * the programer descides when it's where and what it shows

 Portlets save Data, Viewlets usually don't.
-Viewlets are often used for UI-stuff.
+Viewlets are often used for UI-Elements.

 example: hide collophon